andre487/feed-validator/README.md

 org/feed and plugins

 Positional arguments:
-  url                   Feed url to validate
+  url                   Feed url or file-path to validate

 Optional arguments:
   -h, --help            Show this help message and exit.